ej0cl6/TextEE/data/preprocessing/m2e2/README.md

 ## M2E2

-M2E2 dataset comes from ACL 2020 paper [Cross-media Structured Common Space for Multimedia Event Extraction](https://arxiv.org/abs/2005.02472).
+The M2E2 dataset comes from ACL 2020 paper [Cross-media Structured Common Space for Multimedia Event Extraction](https://arxiv.org/abs/2005.02472).
 We only consider the text part of M2E2.
 M2E2 is an end-to-end event extraction dataset.

 ### Preprocessing Steps